outdreamer/build-a-cure-1/docs/tasks/work.md

 					- sentence: word (is the word normal for this sentence, is the sentence normal for this word

-			- variable sequences
+			- variable sequences (ordered by importance, causal direction, etc)

-			- variable combinations
+			- variable combinations (functions relevant to the prediction function, like adjacent/subset/component or moment/probability distribution functions)

-			- variable trees
+			- variable trees/networks

 			- vertexes: positions in variable interaction space where navigating away from vertex variable set reduces accuracy of prediction